rsandrade/litecoin-doc/Contracts.md

 # Contracts

-Contracts are transactions which use the decentralized Bitcoin system to enforce financial agreements.
-Bitcoin contracts can often be crafted to minimize dependency on outside agents, such as the court system, which significantly decreases the risk of dealing with unknown entities in financial transactions.
+Contracts are transactions which use the decentralized Litecoin system to enforce financial agreements.
+Litecoin contracts can often be crafted to minimize dependency on outside agents, such as the court system, which significantly decreases the risk of dealing with unknown entities in financial transactions.

-The following subsections will describe a variety of Bitcoin contracts already in use.
+The following subsections will describe a variety of Litecoin contracts already in use.
 Because contracts deal with real people, not just transactions, they are framed below in story format.

 Besides the contract types described below, many other contract types have been proposed.
-Several of them are collected on the Contracts page of the Bitcoin Wiki.
+Several of them are collected on the Contracts page of the Litecoin Wiki.

 ## Escrow And Arbitration